-- MedlinePlus: Antibiotic Resistance (National Library of Medicine) Available in Spanish
+- MedlinePlus: Antibiotic Resistance (National Library of Medicine) Also in Spanish

 - Understand Quarantine and Isolation (Centers for Disease Control and Prevention)

 - What's the Difference Between Infectious and Contagious?
-(Nemours Foundation) Available in Spanish
+(Nemours Foundation) Also in Spanish

 - Examples of Neglected Tropical Diseases (National Institute of Allergy and Infectious Diseases)

-- Recurrent Infections May Signal Immunodeficiencies (American Academy of Allergy, Asthma, and Immunology) Available in Spanish
+- Recurrent Infections May Signal Immunodeficiencies (American Academy of Allergy, Asthma, and Immunology) Also in Spanish

 Journal ArticlesReferences and abstracts from MEDLINE/PubMed (National Library of Medicine)